-Fields of practice: Electrical Engineering, Electronic Engineering, Electrical and Electronic Engineering, Mechanical Engineering, Mechanical and Mechatonic Engineering, Mechatronic Engineering, Biomedical Engineering majors
+Fields of practice: Biomedical Engineering, Electrical Engineering, Electronic Engineering, Electrical and Electronic Engineering, Mechanical Engineering, Mechanical and Mechatonic Engineering, Mechatronic Engineering majors

 The subject introduces the student to the profession of engineering and develops the following themes which are fundamental to any engineering discipline:

-Particular emphasis will be placed on the practical, hands-on aspects of electronics.
-Laboratory work will include circuit construction, testing and troubleshooting, as well as the use of test instruments such as multimeters and oscilloscopes.
+Particular emphasis is placed on the practical, hands on aspects of electronics.
+Laboratory work includes circuit construction, testing and troubleshooting, as well as the use of test instruments such as multimeters and oscilloscopes.

 Autumn session, City campus